steveshogren/hugo-blog/content/post/learning-lisp-was-hard.md

 click was _Let Over Lambda_, but it took me two attempts and almost a year of pre-learning to be able to understand enough to internalize the material.

-All said and done, I spent approximately 420 hours between Common Lisp, Racket, Typed Racket, and Clojure before I felt confident enough to suggest shipping Clojure at work.
+All said and done, I spent approximately 420 hours between Scheme, Common Lisp, Racket, Typed Racket, and Clojure before I felt confident enough to suggest shipping Clojure at work.
 I don't claim to be a fast learner at all, and I fully expect some people will snort with derision at how much time it took me - which is kind of the point of this post.

 This timeline should show those who are struggling that what you are feeling is normal.
 Learning anything new is hard.
 The more "new" it is, the harder it will